Flyers–Penguins rivalry: Rivalry in the 21st century

 The rivalry between the two teams briefly became an alliance late in 2011, when Commissioner Gary Bettman and the NHL began discussions for league realignment from six divisions to four.
 One proposal would have resulted in separating the Penguins and Flyers into different divisions and lowering their in-season matchups from six to two.
 Members of both organizations actively spoke against breaking up the two teams, citing the importance of the rivalry to the teams, the fans, as well as the state of Pennsylvania.
 When the re-aligned conferences were unveiled later that year, both teams were placed in the eventually-named Metropolitan Division, ensuring the rivalry's continuation.

 On April 1, 2012, the Flyers and Penguins were involved in a late-game skirmish at Consol Energy Center.
 The game, which the Flyers won 6–4, was highlighted by Flyers Head Coach Peter Laviolette and Penguins Assistant Coach Tony Granato standing atop the boards and engaged in a verbal altercation.
 Both were eventually fined by the NHL.
 On April 7, the Penguins defeated the Flyers for the first time in six games at Consol Energy Center, winning 4–2.
-As of the 2015–16 season, the Flyers hold a 13–3-1 record against the Penguins at Consol Energy Center.

-The teams met again in the 2012 Eastern Conference Quarterfinals, their third meeting in five seasons.
-The Flyers won the series in 6 games, surprising the hockey world, as the Penguins were heavily favored to win the Stanley Cup that year.
-The teams combined for an NHL-record 45 goals in the first four games, as well as combining for 309 penalty minutes (158 of which were in Philadelphia's 8–4 Game 3 victory, which put them ahead 3–0 in the series) throughout the fight-filled, six-game series.
+The teams met again in the 2012 Eastern Conference quarterfinals, their third meeting in five seasons.
+The Flyers won the series in six games.
+The teams combined for an NHL-record 45 goals in the first four games, as well as combining for 309 penalty minutes (158 of which were in Philadelphia's 8–4 game three victory, which put them ahead 3–0 in the series) throughout the fight-filled, six-game series.